-- For AFP members, attendance qualifies for CFRE credits
+- For all attendees, attendance qualifies for CFRE credits

 - Free internet service at the conference center and access to business center

-- Free shuttle from the conference hotel to the conference location
+- Free shuttle from the Palo Alto transit center to the conference location

 - Opportunities to buy books written by speakers

 - Certificates of completion at the end of the conference

 - You will also enjoy delicious, primarily organic and locally grown food:

 - Networking reception in Ford Gardens at the conference center after the first day

 - Coffee and refreshments at the end of the conference